luminus-framework/luminus/resources/public/md/guestbook.md

 #### guestbook

-* `handler.clj` - defines the base routes for the application, this is the entry point into the application and any pages we define will have to have their routes added here
+* `handler.clj` - defines the base routes for the application, this is the entry point into the application
+* `layout.clj` - a namespace for the layout helpers and any pages we define will have to have their routes added here
+* `middleware.clj` - a namespace that contains custom middleware for the application
+* `util.clj` - used for general helper functions, it comes prepopulated with the `md->html` helper
 * `repl.clj` - provides functions to start and stop the application from the REPL
-* `util.clj` - used for general helper functions, it comes prepopulated with the `md->html` helper
 * `log4j.xml` - logging configuration for [Korma](http://sqlkorma.com/)

-#### guestbook.models
+#### guestbook.db

-The `models` namespace is used to define the model for the application and handle the persistence layer.
+The `db` namespace is used to define the model for the application and handle the persistence layer.

-* `db.clj` - used to house the functions for interacting with the database
+* `core.clj` - used to house the functions for interacting with the database
 * `schema.clj` - used to define the connection parameters and the database tables

 #### guestbook.routes